ysyk2021/the-productive-software-developer-strategies-for-building-robust-and-scalable-applications/src/chapter-7-1.md

-# The Challenges Of Managing Technical Debt And Legacy Code In Productive Software Development

 In the rapidly evolving field of software development, ensuring the productivity and efficiency of the development process is crucial.
 However, software projects often face challenges related to technical debt and legacy code.
 These challenges can significantly impact the productivity and success of a software development team.
 This chapter explores the various aspects of managing technical debt and legacy code in productive software development.